 Holy moley, this thing is cute!
-The Arctic Air hat is the perfect addition to your dog’s winter wardrobe with a warm fleece lining and a durable polyester outer shell.
-The ear flaps allow for comfort and don’t impede hearing, but help to keep the delicate skin of the ears and head toasty when that winter wind starts to bite.
+The Canada Pooch Arctic Air Hat is the perfect addition to your dog’s winter wardrobe, with a warm fleece lining and a durable polyester outer shell.
+The ear flaps allow for comfort and don’t impede hearing but help to keep the delicate skin of the ears and head toasty when that winter wind starts to bite.

 Cold, dry winters can take a toll on your dog’s delicate skin.
 Keeping them warm and safe is one part of protecting their skin.
 Check out our other tips for Treating Your Dog’s Dry Skin in Winter.

 One of the first signs that it’s too cold for your dog is when he starts lifting his paws.
 This means that the snow and ice are so cold on their paws that it’s starting to hurt, so they lift one paw at a time to get a short reprieve.
 If your dog does this, then it’s time to invest in some dog boots.

 These extra warm Muttluks Fleece-Lined Dog Boots help keep those doggy toes toasty and dry while they frolic through the snow.
 The high leg of the boot makes for a comfortable, flexible, and snug fit to keep the boots secure and provide warmth for the lower and less meaty parts of their legs.